 Surplus Food from Brno Schools Helps Those in Need

 Czech schools are currently closed as part of the anti-coronavirus measures, along with their canteens, many of which have leftover raw ingredients and foods which are due to expire.
 Thanks to a new initiative, this food will not end up in the bin, but will be handed over to food banks and kitchens that prepare lunches for senior citizens.
-Title photo: Pixabay.
+Title photo: Freepik.

 Brno, Apr 16 (BD) – “I called on Brno elementary and nursery schools to donate food that had to be used or would expire soon.
 A delivery service will transport the food free of charge to a food bank to be distributed to people in need, such as single mothers, homeless people, and so on,” said First Deputy Mayor Petr Hladík (KDU-ČSL).